mattpollack/slang-go/README.md

 # Slang

-Slang is a dynamically typed functional programming language for expressing safe abstractions through pattern matching and compile time preconditions
+Slang is a dynamically typed functional programming language for expressing safe abstractions through pattern matching and preconditions.
+Slang is short for (s)imple (lang)uage.
+Typically referring to the use of informal speech and jargon, here ‘slang’ refers to the dynamic typing aspect of the language.

 ```
 let range = {